RuzannaAleksanyan/sorting_algorithms/README.md

 - Include the desired sorting algorithm header in your C++ code.
 - Create a std::vector of the desired type and populate it with the data you want to sort.
 - Call the appropriate sorting function on the vector.
+#Test
+The test file checks the correctness of all functions.